werckme/werckmeister/manual.md

 Why text only and no GUI
 ------------------------
-### Don't be afraid, it's just text
 The motivation behind this decision cames with an experience which I had in the past with a professional scorewriter software I was using back in the early 2000.

 This software was a bit clunky but I've got used to it.
 At some point the developer discontinued the support for my version and I've got more and more problems to get the software running on a modern system.
 The other problem was, that my project files were written in a proprietary format.

-So I realized: **not I am the owner of my created music, the company behind the scorewriter software owns it and if I want to continue using my projects I have to pay money.**
+So I realized:
+<br>**not I am the owner of my written music, the company behind the scorewriter software owns it
+ and if I want to continue using my projects I have to pay money.**

-<br>So I've came to the conclusion, that readable text files are the way to go.
+So I've came to the conclusion, that readable text files is my way to go.

 *What is so hard writing notes in a text edior such as `c d e f g` in comparison to an overloaded clunky editor software.
 <br>(actually notes in a score have a lot advantages in comparison to a text file regarding readability etc., but that aside)*

 I've discovered that [LilyPond](http://lilypond.org/) is a good way to write music using textfiles.
 But for me there was a problem: LilyPond's main purpose is make score visible.
 So the LilyPond language is designed to describe how notes have to look on paper in the first place.
-<br>Basically, I wanted the same but with the focus on how the notes sounds played by MIDI instruments.
+Basically, I wanted the same but with the focus on how the notes sounds played by MIDI instruments.